jakobadam/packer-qemu-templates/README.md

 ##Introduction

-The packer-qemu-images is a project that provides packer templates for unattended building of relevant images in the qcow2 format.
+The packer-qemu-templates is a project that provides packer templates for unattended building of relevant images in the qcow2 format.

-In addition, all templates for use with Vagrant, through [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt), automatically creates the Vagrant box through the packer libvirt post-processor.
+In addition, all templates for use with Vagrant, through [vagrant-libvirt](https://github.com/pradels/vagrant-libvirt), automatically creates a Vagrant box through the packer libvirt post-processor.

 More info: http://blog.aarhusworks.com/slipstreaming-vm-imags-with-packer/